jcorner1/Future_Modes/README.md

 ## Acknowledgements

 The author and committee members would like to acknowledge the...
 We would also like to thank Unidata and Jetstream's computational power and GPU access.
-Finally, the author thanks his committee members for all their help and his advisor for the many opportunities provided to him.
+Finally, the author thanks his committee members for all their help and his advisor for the many opportunities provided to him to become a better scientist.